igameproject/snake2d/README.md

 Use arrow keys to control the snake.
 The more food (dots) you collect, the bigger your snake becomes.

-If you hit the head of your snake with any other part of it, you will lose.
+The score will be reset if you eat any part of your body.The more you eat the higher your score.

 ![how-to-play](assets/snake2d.png)